 With its volcanoes, glaciers, hot springs, waterfalls, lava fields, flowering meadows, windswept beaches, and ancient Saga steads, Iceland offers an extraordinary range of geological terrain -- and a midsummer twilight that lasts through the night.

-This small island country of 320,000 people has produced many notable artists, writers, and musicians and attracted others from around the world.
+This small island country of 320,000 people has produced many notable artists, writers, and musicians and continues to attract others from around the world.

-The course focuses on experiences of nature and the history and storytelling of the Icelanders as the primary sources for the exploration and development of new work.
+Open to all disciplines, this three-week interdisciplinary course immerses students in the extraordinary landscape, culture, history, and art of Iceland.
+Focusing on the experiences of Iceland's rural and urban cultures, it uses the history and storytelling of the Icelanders as the catalyst for the exploration and development of new work.

 Participants then spend two weeks on the west coast of Iceland on the Snæfellsnes peninsula, near Snæfellsjökull, famous as the setting of Jules Verne’s Journey to the Center of the Earth.
 The area surrounding Snæfellsjökull is one of four National Parks in Iceland and rich in history from the time of the earliest Viking settlements c.861.